Southern First Nations Secretariat

 Group Purchasing Tool

-A data-driven tool that allows SFNS member First Nations' to calculate how much your First Nation could save by negotiating group purchasing agreements with shared vendors, which varies by product / service area and which member First Nations engage.
-This tool is accessible to member First Nation administrations only, who may share with community members by request.
+A data-driven tool that allows SFNS member First Nations' to calculate how much your First Nation could save by negotiating group purchasing agreements with shared vendors, which varies by product/service area and which member First Nations engage.
+This tool is accessible to member First Nation Economic Dev Representatives, who may share with community members by request.

 Visit www.sfnsgetset.com to get started!

-*Aamjiwnaang First Nation, Chippewas of Kettle & Stony Point, Chippewas of the Thames, Eelŭnaapéewi Lahkéewiit (Delaware Nation), Oneida Nation of the Thames and Munsee-Delaware Nation.
+*Aamjiwnaang First Nation, Caldwell First Nation, Chippewas of Kettle & Stony Point, Chippewas of the Thames, Eelŭnaapéewi Lahkéewiit (Delaware Nation), Munsee-Delaware Nation, and Oneida Nation of the Thames.

 Picture